Nursing Home Abuse in Las Vegas, NV

 Tort Nursing Home Abuse Lawsuits

 Tort lawsuits are when the victim seeks compensation for pain and suffering caused at the hands of the nursing home.
-There are multiple types of tort lawsuits that correspond with the different types of crimes:
+Multiple types of tort lawsuits correspond with the different types of crimes:

-• Abuse – Victims are intentionally harmed; could lead to severe bodily injury.
+- Abuse – Victims are intentionally harmed; this could lead to severe bodily injury.

 Work with an Experienced Local Lawyer in Las Vegas, Nevada.